DeconvFFT/fetch-and-slide-HRE-PRE/README.md

     - **sync_grads:**

         This function synchronises gradients across networks by reducing flat gradients across networks

+# Running on google colab
+- Google colab needs some dependencies that are missing from the base python environment they provide.
+The following steps helped me enable openai-gym support on google colab.
+    - !apt-get install -y \
+        libgl1-mesa-dev \
+        libgl1-mesa-glx \
+        libglew-dev \
+        libosmesa6-dev \
+        software-properties-common
+        !apt-get install -y patchelf

+        This command installs the necessary libraries to run mujoco environment like libglew and mesa.

+    - !pip install gym : This command loads openai gym package into the base environment
+    - !pip install free-mujoco-py: This command installs mujoco-py which enables you to run mujoco with openai gym.
+This is different from local mujoco installation and does not come with opencl support
+    - !pip install mpi4py: This command enables mpi support for python.
+This is important if you want to work on a complex environment like mujoco.
+It helps you run different environments on different cpus and then you can gather results/ broadcast parameters across cpus.
+    - !mpirun --allow-run-as-root -np 8 python3 main.py --parameter1=value --parameter2=value...: The "--allow-run-as-root" is not recommended for google colab, but I found that I couldn't run my program with mpi without this command.

 # Setup difficulties with m1 mac
 - There were no conda packages available for mujoco-py, so I had to install mujoco from pip.
 This required setting a few things before installing mujoco.
 The install script is in install-mujoco_dummy.sh file.
 Replace version of mujoco with the approporiate version in your install.
 - After creating the install script, you need to setup CC, CXX, LDFLAGS and CXXFLAGS in order to ensure mujoco runs off clang instead of gcc.
 The paths would be in llvm folder inside opt/homebrew/opt.